 Right to Information Act 2009 (Qld) and

-Information Privacy Act 2009 (Qld) enable people to apply for access to documents which related to themself and are held by the Department.
+Information Privacy Act 2009 (Qld) enable people to apply for access to documents which related to themselves and are held by the Department.

 All documentation relating to the Department's handling of employee rehabilitation can potentially fall within the scope of the Right to Information Act 2009 (Qld) and Information Privacy Act 2009 (Qld).
 Staff involved in the Department's rehabilitation program need to keep in mind the Department's policy on facilitating right to information.
 No guarantee can be made that the documents will not be released.
 Upon a Right to Information application, the decision maker will determine whether information is released or not.

-For further information on release of information please refer to Providing Access to Department Information.
+For further information on release of information please refer to Right to Information.

 Release of Information Without Permission